aHorvathBazsi/Breast_cancer_segmentation_U-net/README.md

 - model.py: implementation of U-net using Tensorflow framework
 - predict.py: prediction for test images (path for test images can be specified for custom use)

 ### Please note that the code is not fully functional yet.
 Each individual .py is correct, but I want to connect them in a more efficient way.
-If you have any suggestions please do not hesitate to contact me or clone the repo and try to find ways to upgrade the code.
+If you have any suggestions please do not hesitate to contact me or clone the repo and give it a try.